Planet Name Generator

 Four choices shape every batch.
 None of them are decoration — each one changes what lands on the card.

 - Planet type is the primary control, and it drives the phonetics.
 Pick Desert / Arid and you get dry consonants and open vowels in the tradition of Arrakis and Tatooine.
 Pick Ocean / Water and the names flow like Kamino.
-Pick Gas giant and they ring with weight.
+Pick Rogue / Starless and they turn cold and stateless — no anchor, no sun.

 - Naming style sets the format.
 Evocative gives you proper nouns a culture would say out loud — Veridia, Khaarun.
 Catalog designation gives you survey records — XR-7 Tarsis, Kepler-22b — with a real astronomical id.
 Both mixes them, the way a real star chart mixes named and numbered worlds.